GeoPlatform/CCB-Plugins/README.md

 # CCB-Plugins
-This repo holds the work of CCB plugins.
+This repo holds the work of CCB themes and plugins.

 ### Getting Started